 Frequently Asked Questions

-You Have Questions.
-Larry Lapidus has Answers.
+You Have Questions, Larry Lapidus Has Answers.

 Maryland and D.C.
-Personal Injury Attorney Larry Lapidus has more than 35 years of experience in successfully trying and resolving complex claims for victims who have been injured due to someone elses negligence or reckless conduct.
+Personal Injury Lawyer Larry Lapidus has more than 35 years of experience in successfully trying and resolving complex claims for victims who have been injured due to someone else’s negligence or reckless conduct.
 Mr. Lapidus understands how traumatic a serious injury can be and treats your case with the compassion and sensitivity you deserve.
 He is here to answer your questions and meet your concerns.

 Some of the most frequently asked questions Attorney Lapidus encounters include the following: